Visualizing Interfacial Phenomena

 Research Focuses

 Surface and interfacial properties in soft materials dictate the interactions between polymers and their environment.
-The IIM Research Group utilizes optical microscopy and fluorescence techniques coupled with in situ mechanical testing methods to observe and investigate the adhesion, friction, and wetting behavior of elastomeric and glassy polymers.
+The PIM Research Group utilizes optical microscopy and fluorescence techniques coupled with in situ mechanical testing methods to observe and investigate the adhesion, friction, and wetting behavior of elastomeric and glassy polymers.

 FRET cellulose epoxy.png